GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the Diagnostic Server didn't halt when an upgrade failed. | SEMB-430 Corrected a problem where creating an SQL Azure connection failed when using the same address with a different database. | SEMB-437
 Corrected a problem where changes to the SSR retention period for the Blocking List and Deadlock List collections weren't applied or persisted. | SEMB-440
+Corrected a problem where Spotlight Today lost columns after running for couple hours. | SEMB-625
 {% include links.html %}